On this page:

 Look at your timetable.
 Where could you usefully fit in some independent study?
 Is there an odd hour, for example between a lecture and a tutorial, which usually just seems to disappear?
 Could that time be regularly used for independent work?
 Organising and reading over lecture notes?
 Going to the library and reading a journal that you wouldn't otherwise get round to?

 Work out a study plan

 What goals could you realistically set yourself?
-Don't make them too ambitious but set minor goals or targets that you know you will be able to achieve without having to spend a very long time working on them.
+Don't make them too ambitious but set small goals or targets that you know you will be able to achieve without having to spend a very long time working on them.
 How many hours will you need to achieve them?
 How will you know when you've achieved them?
 Try giving yourself clear aims:

 "In the next hour I will read and make notes on 2 articles."

 "This evening I will develop a strategy for planning any essay."

 Keep a record of what you have done